phoenixframework/phoenix_live_view/guides/server/security-model.md

 # Security considerations

 LiveView begins its life-cycle as a regular HTTP request.
-Then a stateful connection is established.
+Once the initial HTTP response is sent and then closed, then a second stateful connection is established.

 Both the HTTP request and the stateful connection receive the client data via parameters and session.
 This means that any session validation must happen both in the HTTP request (plug pipeline) and the stateful connection (LiveView mount).

 ## Authentication vs authorization

 When speaking about security, there are two terms commonly used: authentication and authorization.

-Authentication is about identifying a user.
-Authorization is about telling if a user has access to a certain resource or feature in the system.
+**Authentication** is about identifying a user through credentials.

-In a regular web application, once a user is authenticated, for example by entering their email and password, or by using a third-party service such as Google, Twitter, or Facebook, a token identifying the user is stored in the session, which is a cookie (a key-value pair) stored in the user's browser.
+In a regular web application, once a user is authenticated, either by entering their email and password, or by using a third-party service such as Google, Twitter, or Facebook, a token identifying the user is stored in the session, which is a cookie (a key-value pair) stored in the user's browser.